GW-modelling-Spring2022/Course-Materials22/Assignments/HW5_RechargeMe/The_Challenge.md

 For the challenge you are going to be exploring two things (1) what happens if this swaps from confined to unconfined conditions, (2) how recharge impacts your solution.

 ### The Challenge
 1. Change the boundary condition heads to make this an unconfined model.
 You can pick whatever heads you would like but I recommend keeping both of them above zero (*Hint:these are the variables H_left and H_right in the starter code*).
-Run two simulations with the same head gradient across the model (i.e. H_lef-H_right being equal) but where one is confined and the other is unconfined.
+Run two simulations with the same head gradient across the model (i.e. H_lef-H_right being the same between your confined and unconfined cases) but where one is confined and the other is unconfined.
    - Plot the equipotentials and flow lines for both simulations
    - Plot the head difference between the two simulations
    - Describe how the two head profiles differ and explain why this is the case.